-- (e) After any hearing, the member shall report a proposed decision and order to the board and shall supply a copy to the party served with the complaint, the board's executive director, and any other person requesting a copy.
+- (c) After any hearing, the member shall report a proposed decision and order to the board and shall supply a copy to the party served with the complaint, the board's executive director, and any other person requesting a copy.
 The member of the board acting as hearing officer may sit as a member of the board in deciding the matter.
 The board, after making an independent review of the record and taking any additional evidence as may be necessary that could not reasonably have been offered before the hearing officer, may adopt, with or without revision, the proposed decision and order. - (c) The board may adopt an order setting administrative civil liability, or determining that no liability will be imposed, after any necessary hearing. - (d) Orders setting administrative civil liability shall become effective and final upon issuance thereof and payment shall be made. - SEC.
-44. Section 1055.2 of the Water Code is amended to read: - 1055.2.
+42. Section 1055.2 of the Water Code is amended to read: 1055.2.
 No person or entity shall be subject to both civil liability imposed under Section 1055 and civil liability imposed by the superior court under subdivision (d) of Section 1052, Section 1536, or Section 1845, or 1846 for the same act or failure to act. - SEC.
-45. Section 1120 of the Water Code is amended to read: - 1120.
-This chapter applies to any decision or order issued under this part or Section 275, Part 2 (commencing with Section 1200), Part 2 (commencing with Section 10500) of Division 6, Article 7 (commencing with Section 13550) of Chapter 7 of Division 7, Section 85230, or the public trust doctrine. - SEC.
-46. Section 1240.5 is added to the Water Code, to read:
+43. Section 1055.3 of the Water Code is amended to read: 1055.3.
+In determining the amount of civil liability, the board shall take into consideration all relevant circumstances, including, but not limited to, the extent of harm caused by the violation, the nature and persistence of the violation, the length of time over which the violation occurs, and with respect to the violator, the ability to pay, the effect on the ability to continue in business, the corrective action, if any, taken by the violator, and other matters as justice may require. - 33 SEC.
+44. Section 1120 of the Water Code is amended to read: 34 1120.
+This chapter applies to any decision or order issued under 35 this part or Section 275, Part 2 (commencing with Section 1200), Part 2 (commencing with Section 10500) of Division 6, Article 7 36 (commencing with Section 13550) of Chapter 7 of Division 7, 38 Section 85230, or the public trust doctrine. - SEC.
+45. Section 1228.5 of the Water Code is amended to read: 39